ahudock/openmage-amasty-invisiblecaptcha/README.md

-# Amasty Invisible reCaptcha for OpenMage / PHP 8
+# Amasty Improved Sorting for OpenMage / PHP 8

-Adds OpenMage / PHP 8.2+ compatibility to Amasty's [Google Invisible reCaptcha](https://amasty.com/magento-google-captcha.html) extension for Magento 1.
+Adds OpenMage / PHP 8.2+ compatibility to Amasty's [Improved Sorting](https://amasty.com/improved-sorting.html) extension for Magento 1.

 Depends:
-Amasty_InvisibleCaptcha
+Amasty_Sorting

 Installation:
 1. Copy the contents of the "step1" directory to the docroot